zhuang-li/zhuang-li.github.io/_pages/about.md

   Serving as Senior Area Chair for EMNLP 2026.

 - **11/2025**:
   Our paper *DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement* received the EMNLP 2025 Outstanding Paper Award, one of seven such awards among 3,200+ accepted papers.
+According to publicly accessible EMNLP records, it appears to be the first confirmed EMNLP Outstanding Paper with Australia-based author affiliations.
   Built on our previous FACTUAL work and integrated into FactualSceneGraph, which now has 240,000+ PyPI downloads and 600,000+ model downloads on Hugging Face.
   *Links:* [DiscoSG paper](https://aclanthology.org/2025.emnlp-main.398/) · [FACTUAL paper](https://aclanthology.org/2023.findings-acl.398/) · [DiscoSG repo](https://github.com/shaoqlin/discosg) · [FactualSceneGraph toolkit](https://github.com/zhuang-li/FactualSceneGraph)